dunglas/vulcain/README.md

 [Full example, including collections](fixtures/static/main.js), see also [use GraphQL as query language for Vulcain](docs/graphql.md#using-graphql-as-query-language-for-vulcain).

-Thanks to [HTTP/2 multiplexing](https://stackoverflow.com/a/36519379/1352334), pushed responses will be sent in parallel.
+Thanks to [HTTP/2+ multiplexing](https://stackoverflow.com/a/36519379/1352334), pushed responses will be sent in parallel.

 When the client will follow the links and issue a new HTTP request (for instance using `fetch()`), the corresponding response will already be in cache, and will be used instantly!

 For non-hypermedia APIs (when the identifier of the related resource is a simple string or int), [use an OpenAPI specification to configure links between resources](docs/gateway/openapi.md).
 Tip: the easiest way to create a hypermedia API is to use [the API Platform framework](https://api-platform.com) (by the same author as Vulcain).

-[More than 90% of users](https://caniuse.com/#feat=http2) have devices supporting HTTP/2.
-However, for the remaining 10%, and for cases where using HTTP/2 Server Push isn't allowed such as when resources are [served by different authorities](https://tools.ietf.org/html/rfc7540#section-10.1), Vulcain allows to gracefully fallback to [`preload` links](https://www.w3.org/TR/preload/), which can be used together with [the 103 status code](https://tools.ietf.org/html/rfc8297).
+When possible, we recommend using [Early Hints](https://tools.ietf.org/html/rfc8297) (the 103 HTTP status code) to push the relations.
+Vulcain allows to gracefully fallback to [`preload` links](https://www.w3.org/TR/preload/) in the headers of the final response or to [HTTP/2 Server Push](https://tools.ietf.org/html/rfc7540#section-10.1) when the 103 status code isn't supported.

 ### Query Parameter